HelloLindo/fbi-mod-practice/README.md

-# fbi-project-mod
+# fbi-practice with fbi-project-mod

+A practice about user management moddleware which uses `fbi-project-mod` and it works with `fbi-project-vue`.

-Node service or application template base on Koa 2.
+This node service base on Koa 2.

-> This is a fbi project template.
+> This is an fbi project template.
 If you haven't installed
 > [fbi](https://github.com/AlloyTeam/fbi) yet, use the following command to
 > install.
 >